kimoppalfens/kimoppalfens.github.io/_posts/2017-03-24-Setting up an SCCM Labo using Powershell Direct - Part 1.md

 Invoke-Command -VMName $vmname -credential $cred -ScriptBlock $script -ArgumentList $vmname
 ```

-The last piece of code in this script is add a few windows features needed to Routing and Remote access to work.
+The last piece of code in this script is adding a few windows features needed for Routing and Remote access to work.

 Once those are installed, I configure routing and remote access using the 4 netsh commands written here above.